Jesuits: Post-Vatican II

-In May 2006, Benedict XVI also wrote a letter to Superior General Peter Hans Kolvenbach on the occasion of the 50th anniversary of Pope Pius XII's encyclical Haurietis aquas, on devotion to the Sacred Heart, because the Jesuits have always been "extremely active in the promotion of this essential devotion".
+In May 2006, Benedict XVI wrote a letter to Kolvenbach on the occasion of the 50th anniversary of Pope Pius XII's encyclical Haurietis aquas, on devotion to the Sacred Heart, because the Jesuits have always been "extremely active in the promotion of this essential devotion".
 In his 3 November 2006 visit to the Pontifical Gregorian University, Benedict XVI cited the university as "one of the greatest services that the Society of Jesus carries out for the universal Church".

-The 35th General Congregation of the Society of Jesus convened on 5 January 2008 and elected Adolfo Nicolás as the new Superior General on 19 January 2008.
-In a letter to the Fathers of the Congregation, Benedict XVI wrote:
+In January 2008, the 35th General Congregation of the Society of Jesus convened and elected Adolfo Nicolás as the new superior general on 19 January 2008.
+In a letter to the order, Benedict XVI wrote:

-In 2013, Jesuit Cardinal Jorge Bergoglio became Pope Francis.
-Before he became pope, he was appointed bishop when he was in "virtual estrangement from the Jesuits" since he was seen as "an enemy of liberation theology" and viewed by others as "still far too orthodox".
-He was criticised for colluding with the Argentine junta, while biographers characterised him as working to save the lives of other Jesuits.
-As a Jesuit pope, he has been stressing discernment over following rules, changing the culture of the clergy to steer away from clericalism and to move toward an ethic of service, i.e to have the "smell of sheep," staying close to the people.
-After his papal election, the Superior General of the Jesuits Adolfo Nicolás praised Pope Francis as a "brother among brothers".
+In 2013, the Jesuit cardinal Jorge Bergoglio became Pope Francis.
+Before he became pope, he had been appointed a bishop when he was in "virtual estrangement from the Jesuits" since he was seen as "an enemy of liberation theology" and viewed by others as "still far too orthodox".
+He was criticized for colluding with the Argentine junta, while biographers characterized him as working to save the lives of other Jesuits.
+As a Jesuit pope, he has stressed discernment over following rules, changing the culture of the clergy to steer away from clericalism and to move toward an ethic of service, i.e. to have the "smell of sheep", staying close to the people.
+After his papal election, Superior General Adolfo Nicolás praised Pope Francis as a "brother among brothers".

-On 2 October 2016, General Congregation 36 convened in Rome, convoked by Superior General Adolfo Nicolás, who had announced his intention to resign at age 80.
-On 14 October, the 36th General Congregation of the Society of Jesus elected Arturo Sosa, a Venezuelan, as its thirty-first Superior General.
+In October 2016, the 36th General Congregation convened in Rome, convoked by Nicolás, who had announced his intention to resign at age 80.
+On 14 October, the 36th General Congregation of the Society of Jesus elected Arturo Sosa, a Venezuelan, as its thirty-first superior general.

-The General Congregation of Jesuits who elected Arturo Sosa in 2016 asked him to bring to completion the process of discerning Jesuit priorities for the time ahead.
+In 2016, the General Congregation that elected Arturo Sosa, asked him to complete the process of discerning Jesuit priorities for the time ahead.
 Sosa devised a plan that enlisted all Jesuits and their lay collaborators in the process of discernment over a 16-month period.
-Then in February 2019 he presented the results of the discernment, a list of four priorities for Jesuit ministries for the next ten years.
+In February 2019, he presented the results of the discernment, a list of four priorities for Jesuit ministries for the next ten years.

 Pope Francis gave his approval to these priorities, saying that they were in harmony with the church's present priorities and with the programmatic letter of his pontificate, Evangelii gaudium.